poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Primary_Contact` column is a free form text field that stores the name of the main or the corresponding author of the respective paper for published data.

-The `Publication_Status` column holds either the value `unpublished` for (yet) unpublished samples or -- for published data -- one or multiple citation-keys of the form `AuthorJournalYear` without any spaces or special characters.
+The `Publication` column holds either the value `unpublished` for (yet) unpublished samples or -- for published data -- one or multiple citation-keys of the form `AuthorJournalYear` without any spaces or special characters.
 These keys have to be identical to the [BibTeX](http://www.bibtex.org/) citation-keys identifying the respective entries in the `.bib` file of the package.
 BibTeX is a file format to store bibliographic information, where each entry (article, book, website, ...) is defined by a series of parameters (authors, year of publication, journal, ...).
 Here's an example `.bib` file with two entries:

 ```
 @article{CassidyPNAS2015,